riot/riot.github.io/CONTRIBUTING.md

 - `$ jekyll serve` at the root directory of this project.

 If you use Windows, [check this instruction](http://jekyllrb.com/docs/windows/), too.

+### When translation complete:

+- Send PR to `master` branch and let someone merge it.
+(PR is preferred way, but, maintainer can merge it directly if the change is small)
+- Remove working branch: ex. `fr/v2.2.4` or `ja/v2.3.0`
+- Add tag: ex. `v2.2.4-fr` or `v2.3.0-ja`

 ### Keep updating continuously: